mdchambers/dissertation/dissertation_outline.md

 #### Results

+* Groucho is recruited ubiquitously and dynamically throghout the genome
 	* Sequencing overview
 		* Table: Total reads/qc pass reads/mapped reads/reads by feature (intergenic/intronic/exon/etc)
 		* Replicate similarity
 			* Heatmap of spearman coefficients
 			* PCA analysis
 			* Characteristic MA plot
+	* Comparisons to modENCODE consortium data
+		* Overlap with 0 - 12 hour embryo data
+		* Overlap with white pre-pupae data
+			* Indicative of some common regulatory roles throughout all (potentially) stages of development
+	* Gro recruitment dynamic and reversible
+		* 50% of sites unique to single timepoint
 * Groucho recruitment is more dynamic during early embryonic stages (consistent with highest levels of Gro at these stages)
 * Groucho spreading does not appear to be an obligate characteristic of repression
 	* Groucho peaks exhibit a mean width of approximately 500 bp